Best Western Plus Travel Hotel Toronto Airport

 Covering topics of art, natural history, science, architecture and more, Toronto's ROM is the largest field-research institution in Ontario – and even Canada.
 Formerly operated by the University of Toronto, ROM also features the Michael Lee-Chin Crystal Gallery, and the kid-friendly CIBC Discovery Gallery.

+Toronto is home to a rich landscape of premier attractions.
 The Sony Centre for the Performing Arts, located in downtown Toronto, hosts a wonderful variety of year-round entertaining performances.
 Plan a special evening out with a group of family or friends by attending your favorite performance at the centre.
 Cap off a wonderful evening, by enjoying a delicious meal made by the centre's Executive Chef.

 Attracting around one million visitors per week, Toronto Eaton Centre is a shopping mall and office complex located in downtown Toronto, Ontario.
 Owned and managed by Cadillac Fairview, the mall boasts 330 retail stores, including Abercrombie & Fitch, Foot Locker, Lacoste and H&M.